Civil-Service-Human-Resources/rustici-engine/README.md

 Rustici settings can be found using the `cat /usr/local/tomcat/lib/RusticiEngineSettings.properties` command inside the container.

 NGINX access logs can be found using `cat /var/log/nginx/access.log` command inside the container.

+CSL-Service (Python app) RollUp requests that have been received are stored in `/req.json`